ProFormA/taskxml/whitepaper-grades.md

 </tns:grading-hints>
 ```

 This specifies a weighted sum out of all test-generated scores.
 The weights have been chosen to add up to 1.0 in order to get a weighted average.
-The grading-hints XML-schema does recommend but not require weights adding up to 1.
+The grading-hints XML schema does recommend but not require weights adding up to 1.

 A front end might present a result like this: